-- Engage the deck carrier frame tube sockets on the tractor support arms (refer to PTO Shaft Guard Installation photo for socket location).
+- Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute and PTO Shaft Guard Installation photo for socket location).
 Slide the deck onto the support arms approximately 3 in.
-(76 mm). - 3.
-Align and connect the splined PTO shaft and socket halves, as shown in PTO Shaft Connection photo.
-The PTO shaft has a pilot end to ease alignment of shaft; fit shaft end into socket and rotate shaft until the splines line up as indicated by arrows, then slide together.
-Slide the deck the rest of the way on the deck arms.
+(76 mm). - Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the photo below.